resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 {: .output}

-> ## Exercise: add the rest of the columns from the previous manual browser scraping to the csv.
+> ## Exercise: Add the rest of the columns from the previous manual browser scraping to the csv.
 >
 > On [browser scraping](/03-XPath-browser-scraping), exercise 2, we had other columns: their party affiliation, and their twitter handle.
 Let's add them to this exporter.
 >